carsoncole/scout-popcorn/README.md

 ### Seed Data

-There is seed data that can be optionally loaded to view an already-entered Unit, Scouts, and administrators.
+There is seed data that can be optionally loaded to view an already-entered Unit, Scouts, event, and administrators.
+To see how the application works based on the user, you can login with any of the pre-defined users below.

 ```ruby
 rails db:seed
 ```

-There are multiple users with different roles, but here are a sample:
+There are multiple administrators and Scout users with different roles, all of which have a password of 'password'.

-All passwords are simply 'password'.

 - Admin (full rights): admin@example.com
 - Unit admin: unit_admin@example.com
-- Site Sales admin: site_sales_admin@example.com
+- Site Sales: site_sales_admin@example.com
+- Take Orders: take_orders_admin@example.com
+- Financial: financial_admin@example.com
+- Warehouse: warehouse_admin@example.com
-- Scout: scout1@example.com
+- Prizes: prizes_admin@example.com
+- Scouts: scout1@example.com, scout2@example.com, scout3@example.com

 ## Administrative Roles

 Roles are broken down into the following, which each administrative user can be assigned one or more:

 - **Unit:** All unit info, including users and assignment of roles, event, product and prize information.
+This role is effectively a super-admin role, but for rights to any of the below roles, it must be specifically assigned.

 - **Take Orders:** All Take Orders info.